afzalamu/ece-roadmap-afzal/README.md

 This repository contains subject-wise notes, top lecture playlists, recommended textbooks, GATE prep material, extra technical skills, and categorized mini projects — all organized semester-wise.

 > 🎓 Maintained by Afzal Malik
-> 🧑‍🎓 Final Year, B.Tech (Electronics Engineering)
+> 🧑‍🎓 Final Year, B.Tech (Electronics Engineering), **Aligarh Muslim University**
 > 🛠️ Continuously Updated | 💬 Contributions Welcome

+---

+## 🏛️ Curriculum Context

+📌 **Semester-wise structure is based on the official B.Tech Electronics Engineering curriculum of Aligarh Muslim University (AMU)**, Department of Electronics Engineering.

+Students from other universities can still benefit from the resources as they are based on standard ECE core subjects.

 ---